kubeflow/training-operator/README.md

-Kubeflow Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, TensorFlow, HuggingFace, Jax, DeepSpeed, XGBoost, PaddlePaddle and others.
+Kubeflow Training Operator is a Kubernetes-native project for fine-tuning and scalable distributed training of machine learning (ML) models created with various ML frameworks such as PyTorch, TensorFlow, HuggingFace, [JAX](https://jax.readthedocs.io/en/latest/), DeepSpeed, XGBoost, PaddlePaddle and others.

 You can run high-performance computing (HPC) tasks with the Training Operator and `MPIJob` since it supports running Message Passing Interface (MPI) on Kubernetes which is heavily used for HPC.